thin-edge/thin-edge.io/CONTRIBUTING.md

 # Pull request and git commit guidance

+To assure a consistent level of quality and appearance, the project has some rules for contributors to follow.

 ## Opening PRs and organizing commits

 PRs should generally address only 1 issue at a time.
 If you need to fix two